openvinotoolkit/openvino/docs/notebooks/dynamicrafter-animating-images-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:556: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:556: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if l_context == 77 + t*16: ## !!!
-HARD CODE here /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:205: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+HARD CODE here /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:205: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if batch_size:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:232: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:232: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if self.use_temporal_conv and batch_size:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:76: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:76: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert x.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:99: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/openaimodel3d.py:99: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert x.shape[1] == self.channels

 Convert AE decoder
 ~~~~~~~~~~~~~~~~~~

-``Decoder`` receives a
+`back to top ⬆️ <#Table-of-contents:>`__ ``Decoder`` receives a
 ``bfloat16`` tensor. numpy doesn’t support this type.
 To avoid problems
 with the conversion lets replace ``decode`` method to convert bfloat16
 to float32.